NYT: Email to Trump Jr. cites Russian government effort to help Trump campaign

 "The meeting lasted about 20-30 minutes, and nothing came of it," Futerfas said.
 "His father knew nothing about it.
 The bottom line is that Don, Jr. did nothing wrong.
 I have been representing people in investigatory matters for almost 30 years, and I see nothing here."

 In response to the Times' previous reporting revealing the June 2016 meeting, Trump Jr. said in a statement Sunday that he met with Natalia Veselnitskaya, the Russian lawyer, in Trump Tower last June.
+He responded to the latest development on Tuesday morning, tweeting, "Media & Dems are extremely invested in the Russia story.
+If this nonsense meeting is all they have after a yr, I understand the desperation!"

 Goldstone did not immediately respond to CNN requests for comment on the latest Times reporting.
 Mark Corallo, a spokesman for the President's legal team, reiterated an earlier statement saying, "The President was not aware of and did not attend the meeting."